A Step-by-Step Guide to Image Segmentation Techniques (Part 1)

 • The bounding box coordinates

-Mask R-CNN adds a third branch to this which outputs the object mask as well.
+Mask R-CNN adds a third branch to this, which also outputs the object mask.
 Take a look at the below image to get an intuition of how Mask R-CNN works on the inside:

 Mask R-CNN